dotlang/language/README.md

 - You can define single character operators in your code.
 Function name must be operator name enclosed in `()`:
 `func (+)(x: int, y:int) -> int { return x+y; }`
 - If operator has two arguments, it will be infix syntax (A op B), if it has one parameter, it will be prefix (op A).
 - `=` operator, makes a variable refer to the same object as another variable, by defaut.
 You can override this operator for your type.
 It is overriden for primitives to make a copy.
+- You can clone a variable when doing assignment to be sure it will not be assign by ref.
 - `x == y` will call `equals` functions is existing, by default compares field-by-field values.

 ##Special syntax